Isotopy and equivalence of knots in 3-manifolds: Introduction

 For nonzero even winding numbers, the requirement that $w^2+2kw=0$ is not a contradiction.
-However, Proposition~\ref{prop:prelim} implies the existence of a non-trivial self-homeomorphism of the manifold $M(D,f)$, for each $f$.
-Here $M(D,n)$ is the result of Dehn surgery on $S^1\times S^2$ along $D$ with framing $n$.
-For the knots obtained as $(2n,1)$ cables of the core curve $S^1\times \{pt\}\subset S^1\times S^2$, that is, as $(2n,1)$-cables of the Hopf knot, for $\lvert n\rvert>1$ (see Figure~\ref{fig:evenwinding}), we employ the correction term defined by Ozsv\'{a}th and Szab\'{o}~\cite{Ozsvath-Szabo:2003-2} to obstruct the existence of such a homeomorphism.
-For winding number $\pm 2$, we use SnapPy and Sage~\cite{SnapPy} to verify that for $D$ as in Figure~\ref{fig:windingtwo}, the manifold $M(D,1)$ is hyperbolic with no non-trivial self-homeomorphisms.
+However, Proposition~\ref{prop:prelim} implies the existence of a non-trivial self-diffeomorphism of the manifold $M(D,f)$, for each $f$.
+Here $M(D,f)$ is the result of Dehn surgery on $S^1\times S^2$ along $D$ with framing $f$.
+For the knots obtained as $(2n,1)$ cables of the core curve $S^1\times \{pt\}\subseteq S^1\times S^2$, that is, as $(2n,1)$-cables of the Hopf knot, for $\lvert n\rvert>1$ (see Figure~\ref{fig:evenwinding}), we employ the Heegaard-Floer correction term defined by Ozsv\'{a}th and Szab\'{o}~\cite{Ozsvath-Szabo:2003-2} to obstruct the existence of such a diffeomorphism.
+For winding number $\pm 2$, we use SnapPy and Sage~\cite{SnapPy} to verify that for $D$ as in Figure~\ref{fig:windingtwo}, the manifold $M(D,1)$ is hyperbolic with no non-trivial self-diffeomorphisms.